OFSkean/FroSSL/README.md

 ```

 ### Datasets
 The datasets CIFAR-10, CIFAR-100, and STL-10 are able to be downloaded automatically by Pytorch.
 If you want to run on other datasets like tiny-imagenet, some preparation will be required.
+By default, the data is assumed to live in `./datasets/{dataset-name}`.
+To change this, you have to adjust the configuration files which can be found in `./scripts/pretrain/*`.

 #### Tiny ImageNet
 We have provided an installation script for Tiny ImageNet that can be used like: